 Often called IAM, identity and access management deals with the technologies, policies, and processes put in place to monitor and manage digital identities within an organization.
 Simply put, identity and access managers ensure that a company’s data is only being accessed by authorized parties.

 This field falls within network security and database administration.
-As an IAM analyst, you will be charged with ensuring that only people with certain clearance levels can view important data and tech resources at a given organization.
+As an IAM analyst, you’ll be charged with ensuring that only people with certain clearance levels can view important data and tech resources at a given organization.

 Incident Response Analyst